saikiranchalla1/sql-labs/SQL/Labs/Lab-5.md

 You want to list the columns in a table, along with their data types, and their position in the table they are in.

 #### SOLUTION
-The following solutions assume that you wish to list columns, their data types, and their numeric position in the table named EMP in the schema SMEAGOL.
+The following solutions assume that you wish to list columns, their data types, and their numeric position in the table named EMP in the schema C##SCOTT.

 DB2
 Query SYSCAT.COLUMNS: